 How to use Netflix codes to search for lesbian movies

-Netflix has thousands of titles in its library with new content added and removed every month.
+The hack to finding lesbian movies on Netflix is using codes.
 Finding something to watch is overwhelming and can lead to hours of aimless browsing.
 Thankfully, Netflix uses secret codes to organize their movies and shows by genre.

 These codes range from broad to specific and known codes for LGBTQ content include:

 5977 – LGBTQ Movies